Kade Twist: To Keep a Fire

 The exhibition is a fragmented ceremonial ground, of sorts, comprised of sculpture, video, sound, and smell that present unexpected histories, desires, experiences, sequences, and artifacts of contemporary colonization and neoliberal violence.

-Atliloidohi / ᎠᏟᎶᎢᏙᎯ (translation: civil engineer) is a mixed-media sculpture that functions as an improvised engine hoist (constructed with propane tanks, cinderblocks, ladders, a single wood beam, come along, and tow strap) suspends a car engine four feet above the gallery floor.
+Atliloidohi / ᎠᏟᎶᎢᏙᎯ (translation: civil engineer) is a mixed-media sculpture that functions as an improvised engine hoist (constructed with propane tanks, cinderblocks, ladders, a single wood beam, come along, and tow strap) suspends a 5.3 LS engine with transmission four feet above the gallery floor.
 The work — which is based on a DIY mechanic’s creation captured by a grainy photo that has been circulating around various Facebook groups for the past year — is a monument to human ingenuity, pragmatism, muscle, and speed; and a precarious, aspirational vision of survivance and human will in the face of globalism, speed, and violence.

 Atsilv / ᎠᏥᎸ (translation: fire) is a multichannel video sculpture with sound that embodies the Cherokee cultural and spiritual values associated with keeping a fire.
 However, in this instance, these values are complicated by histories of colonial violence, land squatting, political subjugation, and resentment.
 The land once held in common, is now held in private, with individually owned homes standing on each plot.
 The fire here is an emotionally troubled vision of reclamation.
 Clearly, burning down colonizer homes is not an appropriate endeavor of decolonization, and it does not reflect Cherokee cultural values.
 Instead, it is intended to interrogate the complexities, and often contradictory aspirations, inherent within contemporary indigenous decolonization strategies and practices.